Resilience Profile

 The tin miner’s daughter who chose scissors #

 Family expectations pointed toward traditional education.
 She leveraged a missed university entry exam deadline to convince her father to let her study hairdressing in London instead.
-In 1976, at twenty, she enrolled at Morris Masterclass International, training directly under Vidal Sassoon himself.
+In 1976, at twenty, she enrolled at Morris Masterclass International for her comprehensive diploma and took cutting courses at Vidal Sassoon—graduating from both.

 London should have launched her career.
 Instead, discrimination defined those years.
 Physically small at just over 40 kilograms, she was nicknamed “Tiny Winnie” and treated as incompetent.
 Customers refused her services, saying “she must be the new kid on the block.”
 She was relegated to shampooing and perming while colleagues with less training cut hair.